smarkericmark/PythonProjects/NPCTracker/README.md

-An NPC Tracker I am working to learn
+An NPC Tracker I am working to learn:

-How to build python programs as an .exe file
+1) How to build python programs as an .exe file
-How to make them interact with a database
+2) How to make them interact with a database
-Version Control with git hub
+3) Version Control with git hub

-All the sample stats used in the database is published under Open-Gaming License (OGL)
+All the sample stats used in the database are published under Wizards of the Coast Open-Gaming License (OGL)